 Roasting brings out more depth of flavor, with a slight caramelization around the edge of each chunk of fruit.
 You can puree it if that’s your preference, but I think a hearty, spoon-smashed texture complements the robust flavors.

-Adapted from the amazing Zuni Cafe Cookbook by Judy Rodgers
+Roasted Applesauce (adapted from the amazing Zuni Cafe Cookbook by Judy Rodgers)

 - 4lb apples